 - Make sure code review is an integral part of your SDLC

-5.3 Testing and Automation
+8.3 Testing and Automation

-5.3.1 What it means
+8.3.1 What it means

-- Test automation compounds the advantage of regression test suites by providing a mechanism for shorter and more reliable feedback.
+Regression test suites with decent coverage make constant refactoring of old code practical by eliminating fears of breaking existing functionality.
+Test automation compounds the advantage of regression test suites by providing a mechanism for shorter and more reliable feedback.

-- When writing new code, make sure to add the necessary test cases.
-Do not commit code that does not have unit tests.
+Automated software testing is, in my view, essential for Agile practices.
+When writing new code, make sure to add the necessary test cases.
+Do not commit code that does not have unit or system integration tests.

-5.3.2 How to Do It
+8.3.2 How to Do It

-- Develop a test automation framework that is suitable for your team and product
+- Develop a test automation framework that is suitable for your team and product.

 - Embrace some form of Test-Driven Development (TDD)

-5.4 Sound Architecture
+8.4 Sound Architecture

-5.4.1 What it means
+8.4.1 What it means

 See the previous section on software architecture to understand its impact on quality code.

-5.4.2 How to Do It
+8.4.2 How to Do It